xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock.md

 ## Dropwizard startup error

-`StartupErrorRule` may be used to intercept dropwizard `#!java System.exit(1)` call.
+`StartupErrorRule` may be used to intercept Dropwizard `#!java System.exit(1)` call.
-But it will work different then for junit:
+But it will work differently than for JUnit:
 `then` section is always called with exception (`CheckExitCalled`).
-Also, `then` section may be used for assertion after exit calls and so there is no need to add custom assertion callbacks (required by junit tests).
+Also, `then` section may be used for assertion after exit calls and so there is no need to add custom assertion callbacks (required by JUnit tests).

 ```groovy
 class ErrorTest extends Specification {